Education: Hotel and restaurant management, 1980

 Penn State is part of who I have always been, way before 2011.

 I have been involved with Penn State since I graduated in 1980, so being involved is not new for me.
 I am currently on the board for Penn State Outreach, (e.g. Penn State World Campus, online education) so I have a first hand experience on how the university is run from the inside out — a significant asset.
 Our family has such a deep heritage at Penn State we have a residence here since 1980.

 I have the time: As a single adult living west of Philadelphia who has a residence — in State College, it is easy for me to travel to Penn State.

 What are the most important challenges ahead for Penn State, and if elected, how would you address them?

 Constantly raising tuition is an archaic and non-innovative approach to meeting budgetary goals.
 Additionally it is not sustainable and is against our own land grant legacy.

 Therefore it is critical we focus on operational excellence and identify and rank initiatives of true strategic value.
 By effectively developing, refining and strengthening key areas of operations (e.g. communications, governance, real estate investment and maintenance) we will be able to effectively reduce duplication of efforts and identify areas of efficiencies which will ultimately help fund all initiatives of strategic value.

 It is also critical to focus and invest in our areas of growth.
 One specific area is Penn State World Campus and online education.
-(Note: I am on the board for Penn State Outreach, which includes the World Campus.)• Protect our strengths: As we change and grow, it is critical to know, protect and develop all areas and attributes which makes Penn State great.
-The importance of this can never be underestimated so as not to loose them.
+(Note: I am on the board for Penn State Outreach, which includes the World Campus.)

 If elected, what position would you support on the topic of Penn State board of trustees reform?